U.S. congratulates Malaysia PM, notes concern about irregularities

 Opposition leader Anwar Ibrahim's People's Alliance won 89 seats, a big increase from seven in 2008.
 Anwar has said the result was tainted by electoral fraud and scheduled a large rally in Kuala Lumpur to press for electoral reforms.

-The Malaysian government rejected charges of electoral fraud and has accused Anwar of seeking to cause unrest with the rally.
+The Malaysian government rejected charges of electoral fraud and has accused Anwar of seeing to cause unrest with the rally.

 The election was one of the most closely contested in Malaysia in years and Najib is expected to face a party leadership challenge that may cost him his leadership by the end of the year because of the weak showing.